Sanford takes his first 2020 campaign trip to New Hampshire

 "I think that a place like New Hampshire that's open to ideas, has a good percentage of independents, is going to prove fertile ground in this larger exploration of whether or not there can be alternatives to Trump in the modern Republican era," Sanford said.

-Sanford's first day of campaigning in New Hampshire called for the diner visit in Manchester and a lunchtime stop at the popular Puritan Backroom restaurant.
-He also hoped to speak to the Concord GOP at a pizzeria Thursday night.
+Sanford's first day of campaigning in New Hampshire called for the diner visit in Manchester, a lunchtime stop at the popular Puritan Backroom restaurant and a speech to the Concord GOP at a pizzeria Thursday night.

 By luck, some of the voters Sanford encountered at the diner were 2016 GOP primary voters who are less than thrilled with the Trump presidency.